MISTLab/ROSBuzz/readme.md

 Description:
 ============

 Rosbuzz package is the ROS version of Buzz.
 The package contains a node called “rosbuzz_node”, which implements buzz as a node in ROS.
 The rosbuzz_node requires certain parameters to run.
 These parameters are supplied to the node from the ros parameter server.
 The package also contains a launch file called “rosbuzz.launch”, which initializes the required parameters.
 The required parameters are the .bzz file location, presence of Remote Controller client, Remote Controller service name, Flight Controller client name and Robot ID.

 * The .bzz file location parameter is a string with name “bzzfile_name”, the node compiles and parses the specified .bzz file into .basm, .bo and .bdbg files.
-The node node runs the parsed .bo byte file.
+The node runs the parsed .bo byte file.

 * The presence of remote controller client is a bool parameter with name “rcclient”,  this  specifies  whether there is a remote controller present to issue bypassing commands like takeoff, land, goto location and go home.
 If there is no remote controller present then this parameter could be set to “false”.
 If a remote controller exists, this parameter could be set “True” and the service topic offered by the remote controller should be specified to the parameter named “rcservice_name”.